-Rummel Lake Trail is a 5.7 mile moderately trafficked out and back trail located near Alberta, Alberta, Canada that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+Rummel Lake Trail is a 5.7 mile moderately trafficked out and back trail located near Kovach, Alberta, Canada that features a lake and is rated as moderate.
+The trail offers a number of activity options and is best used from March until October.

 great lake scenery at the end.
 3+ hours total with break for lunch.
 Currently snow packed trail, snow shoes needed if you want to go further than the lake.